Replacing Special Characters

 When transforming database data, you might need to remove specific special characters, such as the carriage return/line feed (CR/LF) characters, from the data source.
-This can be done with the help of the MapForce library function char-from-code.
+To achieve this, you can use any of the following approaches:

-Consider a Microsoft Access database consisting of a table "Lines" which has two columns: "ID" and "Description".
+Consider an SQLite database consisting of a table "Lines" which has two columns: "ID" and "Description".

 The goal is to extract each description to a CSV file (one description per line); therefore, a mapping to achieve this goal could look as follows: